DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 What is DCC and DCC-EX?
 =======================

+Firstly, The |EX-CS| can still run your older DC locos!
+But you can really open up a lot of possibilities using DCC.

 For those who have come across our website and don't really know or understand what Digital Command Control (DCC) is or does, then in a very short summary, it is essentially a way to control multiple trains on the same piece of track independently of one another (it is also much, much more than that).

-With DCC, there is no need for multiple electrically isolated blocks to control multiple trains independently any more.
+With DCC, there is no longer a need for multiple electrically isolated blocks to control multiple trains independently.

 To get a more in depth introduction to the DCC standard and protocol, you can read the `Wikipedia <https://en.wikipedia.org/wiki/Digital_Command_Control>`_ and `DCC Wiki <https://dccwiki.com/Introduction_to_DCC>`_ introduction pages.